dieterich-lab/QutRNA/Readme.md

 conda activate qutrna
 ```

-If removing white space from final plots is desired, a working TEX environment is required.
-Unfortunatelly, the TEX environment available via conda is not applicable.
+If you want to remove white space from final plots, you need a working TEX environment.
+Unfortunately, the TEX environment available via Conda is not applicable.

 ### parasail